-Germany must protect Jewish life, president says after synagogue attack
+Germany must crack down on hate crimes, Merkel says after synagogue attack

 “We’d have to guard every synagogue, every church, every mosque, every holy place in Germany around the clock, so I don’t know if this was a mistake or if this really couldn’t have been foreseen,” Oliver Malchow told ARD public television.

-Germany’s federal prosecutors ramped up their legal case on Thursday, saying they would ask the investigating judge at the Federal Court of Justice to issue an arrest warrant against shooting suspect Stephan B., who was detained on Wednesday.
+Germany’s federal prosecutors ramped up their legal case on Thursday, saying they would ask the investigating judge at the Federal Court of Justice to issue an arrest warrant against Stephan B., who was detained on Wednesday.

 Additional reporting by Thomas Escritt, Sabine Siebold and Michelle Martin; Writing by Paul Carrel; Editing by Giles Elgood